-Select a language-learning resource that focuses on a conversation-based approach to help assignees quickly get up to speed, so they can begin having conversations in the local language as soon as they arrive.
-Lessons that help expats navigate day-today life in their new country are especially essential.
-For example, learning how to ask where the bus stop is located, or how much utilities cost is more imperative than learning how to say, "the donkey ate the carrot."
+Select a language-learning resource that focuses on a conversationbased approach to help assignees quickly and effectively learn practical words and phrases, so they can begin having conversations in the local language as soon as they arrive.
+Lessons that help expats navigate day-to-day life in their new country are especially essential.

-SPEAKING WITH NATIVES.
+SPEAKING WITH NATIVES

+Culture and context round out the adaptation process.
 Nothing beats conversations with locals.
 These conversations can take place through online chats, local meetups, or language classes.
-If none of these resources are available, a self-guided language learning tool that allows a person to record their language practice and match it up with a native speaker's pronunciation helps learners ensure they are on the right track.
+If none of these resources are available, a self-guided language-learning tool that allows a person to record their language practice and match it up with a native speaker's pronunciation helps learners ensure they are on the right track.

-LEARNING THROUGH AUTHENTIC CONTENT.
+LEARNING THROUGH AUTHENTIC CONTENT

-One of the best ways to learn language in the context of culture is through the exploration of authentic content - magazines, newspapers, televisions shows, and movies that depict everyday life in the country of origin.
+One of the best ways to learn a new language in the context of culture is through the exploration of authentic content - magazines, newspapers, televisions shows, and movies that depict everyday life in the country of origin.

-CULTURE-BASED LEARNING.
+CULTURE-BASED LEARNING

 Resources that provide cultural context and notes to help learners go beyond vocabulary is important.
-For example, when an employee or family member studying German learns that a university professor should always be addressed in writing as "sehr geehrter Herr Doktor Professor" ("most honorable Mr. Dr. Professor") they are also learning that in the German culture, the way to show respect is through honoring and acknowledging a professional title.
+For example, when an employee or family member studying German learns that a university professor should always be addressed in writing as sehr geehrter Herr Doktor Professor [most honorable Mr. Dr. Professor], they are also learning that in the German culture, the way to show respect is through honoring and acknowledging a professional title.
+Picking up the local slang and understanding the protocol involved in riding local public transportation also allows for independence, mobility, and confidence for your employees and their families.